khumnath/ndate/README.md

 ### License

-ndate is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+nepdate-cli is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the LICENSE file for more details.

 ### Contact